 - Receive MEG monthly announcements via email and submit requests for postings to email@example.com that will reach the entire MEG Working Group;

 - Complimentary access to meeting rooms for consortium meetings at the AACR Annual Meeting;

 - Support the next generation of molecular epidemiologists.
-MEG dues fund three MEG-related Scholar-in-Training Awards (SITA) for early-career scientists to attend and present their work at the AACR Annual Meeting (see MEG Scholar-in-Training Awards);
+Although the MEG membership dues have been eliminated, all donations to fund the MEG-related Scholar-in-Training Awards (SITA) for early-career scientists to attend and present their work at the AACR Annual Meeting (see MEG Scholar-in-Training Awards) are greatly appreciated;

 - Attend the MEG Town Hall Meeting and Reception at the AACR Annual Meeting.
 This well-attended evening event not only covers topics of interest to MEG members but also provides a great opportunity for professional networking; and